Guardians vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Jose Ramirez, Paul Goldschmidt and others in the Cleveland Guardians-St. Louis Cardinals matchup at Progressive Field on Friday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds on Jose Ramirez, Paul Goldschmidt and others in the Cleveland Guardians-St. Louis Cardinals matchup at Progressive Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!